-However, you don't need to wait centuries in order to subscribe to this site using either the RSS feed or the "Subscribe" box on the right-hand column, and you can keep up to date on the latest new articles that appear here!
+However, you don't need to wait centuries in order to subscribe to this site using the "Subscribe" box on the right-hand column, and you can keep up to date on the latest new articles that appear here!

 If you liked this article you might also enjoy:

 I uhhh... don't know what to say.
 I agree with a lot of the rest of the posts.
 But this one.
 Ugh, it strikes a nerve.

 The opposite is true.
 Not in the mindset, I mean the way you say they should act.